MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-cardpart-page.md

 ## Adding a card part to a page

-To place a card part on a page, you add a `part` control to the hosting page and associate it with the card part page object.
+To place a card part in a page, you add a `part` control to the hosting page and associate it with the card part page object.
 Here you can also define additional properties.
 These will only apply to the container of the card part, whose functionality is independent from the hosting page.

 ## Example